-All pilots, other than those operating a glider or balloon or flying light sport aircraft under the pilot rules, must possess a FAA medical certificate in order to fly legally.
+All pilots, other than those flying light sport aircraft under the pilot rules or operating a glider or balloon, must possess or have possessed a FAA medical certificate (after July 14, 2006 for BasicMed) in order to fly legally.
 This is one of the reasons many pilots choose the Light Sport Aircraft flying under the Sport Pilot rules.
 No FAA medical required.

 It should be noted that Ultralight Pilots operating a single seat Ultralight under FAR Part 103 do not need a drivers license, pilots certificate or medical certificate.

 Sport pilots have a choice of whether to fly holding an FAA medical certificate or use your current and valid driver’s license as medical eligibility.
 Please see the information below for more details on the option you can choose: